-There is no shortage of music editing software, but some feel there has been a lack of imagination in the field.
-This is part of why Steinberg decided to start their own competitive scoring software in 2016 and named it Dorico.
+While there’s no shortage of music editing software, some feel there has been a lack of imagination in the field.
+This is part of the reason why Steinberg developed their own competitive scoring software in 2016 and called it Dorico.

-Named for the Renaissance composer that pioneered the sheet music printing process, Dorico calls itself “The Future of Scoring.”
-They aim to provide easy tools, high-quality playback, and excellent customization for today’s modern composers.
+Named after the Renaissance composer who pioneered the sheet music printing process, Dorico calls itself “The Future of Scoring.”
+Dorico aims to provide easy tools, high-quality playback and excellent customization for today’s modern composers.

-The first step is to download Dorico and ScanScore (check out the links below).
-Even if you already have them downloaded, it’s a good idea to check and make sure everything is up to date.
+The first step is downloading Dorico and ScanScore (check out the links below).
+Even if you already have them downloaded, it’s a great idea to make sure everything is up to date.

-Dorico is available for Windows and Mac computers.
-ScanScore is compatible with Windows only at this time.
-There also app versions available on the Google Play Store and at the App Store for Apple devices.
+Dorico is available for both Windows and Mac computers, but ScanScore is currently only compatible with Windows.
+You can access the app on the Google Play Store as well as at the App Store for Apple devices.

-Note: The app is free to download, but it requires a QR code scan in order to use it.
-This QR code comes from your desktop version of ScanScore.
-This is a safety measure to prevent stealing and keep the price of ScanScore down for actual users.
+Note: The app is free to download, but it does require a QR code to use it.
+This QR code is found on your desktop version of ScanScore.
+This is a safety measure to prevent theft of the software and to keep the price of ScanScore down for authorized users.

 - Import from file